SynthstromAudible/DelugeFirmware/docs/features/automation_view.md

 - Press `SONG` while in Automation Arranger View to exit back to Arranger View
 - Press `AFFECT ENTIRE` while in Automation Arranger View to go back to Automation Overview
 - Press `CROSS SCREEN` while in Automation Arranger View to activate/de-activate automatic scrolling during playback

+## Additional Shortcut Combos for Entering the Automation Editor from the Sound Menu's

+- While in the Arranger Song Menu for a specific parameter, press `SONG` to enter the Automation Editor for that parameter
+- While in the Clip Sound Menu for a specific parameter, press `CLIP` to enter the Automation Editor for that parameter

 ## Automation Overview of Grid Shortcuts mappings to MIDI CC's for MIDI Clips